| Strandgade 93, Copenhagen | http://www.noma.dk | ingested 8th June ’09 |

 Appetizers (Clockwise from Top Left): Duck Egg smoke with tea-leaves and wild grass, Radish with Cocoa-Creme fraiche “soil”, Beach Flowers on Biscotti, Prawn Cerviche with pickled beets and seaweed

-In the name of gastronomic research, Jo and myself both had the 7 course taster menu (mine as you would expect included the paired flight of 7 biodynamic champagnes and sweet wines).
+In the name of gastronomic research, Jo and myself both had the 7 course taster menu (mine as you would expect included the paired flight of 7 biodynamic champagnes).
 Even before the first course was served, we were soon spoilt by Noma’s trademark innovative appetizers.
 Duck-egg smoked over a bed of wild grass and tea-leaves was served in a spotted, dinosaur-egg shaped ceramic case.
 The delicate taste from the tea-flavoured smoke was a perfect match for the richness of the warm, runny yolk.
 Two miniature flower-pots were served next – Radish plants in a Cocoa granule-Crème fraiche “soil” we were told.
 After being assured by the waiting staff that everything from the radish leaves to the soil was edible, we pulled the root vegetable from the soil in the glee, unsure what to expect.
 I can’t say I’m usually fan of radish, but its sharp, crunchy acidity provided a great contrast to the delicate sweetness of the creamy cocoa granules.
 The barrage of wonders continued – Beach flowers served on light, airy biscotti pastry and Shrimp Cerviche with pickled beets and seaweed were a wild meadow and sea-side on a plate respectively.

 First 3 courses – (1): Razor Clams | Parsley Jelly | Frozen Horseradish Powder | Mussel Broth; (2): Caramelized chicken borth and leeks | Ashes and Hazelnut Jelly; (3) Asparagus and woodruff | Shoots of fiddlehead, hops and bull rush | 63-degree poached egg